RobertFacundo/authB/README.md

 - If the DATABASE_URL is not found, individual variables like DB_HOST, DB_PORT, DB_USERNAME, DB_PASSWORD, and DB_DATABASE will be used to configure the connection.

+### User Module and Endpoints

+The User Module is responsible for handling user-related operations.
+It includes endpoints for creating a new user, retrieving a user profile by ID, and changing the password of an existing user.

+Endpoints:

+POST /user: Creates a new user with the provided details (first name, last name, email, and password).

+GET /user/:id: Retrieves the user profile by ID.

+PUT /user/:id/password: Changes the password of a user by ID.

 ----
 Created by Robert Facundo